embergershared/PCRv2-PoC/README.md

     - `SftpClient`:
       - Demonstrates how to use WinSCP SFTP NuGet package to connect to and query a SFTP server on the Public Internet,
       - It connects, list the files in the home directory and outputs some of their properties in the log.

+## Architectural notes

+There are few considerations to understand in this architecture:

+1. The Island is completely independent to/from any other networks,

+2. 2 VNets are used:
+    1. one for the Application Service, Function App and Private endpoints,
+    2. one dedicated to the Application Gateway,

+    This is because the deployment of the Application Gateway on the App Service VNet was almost always ending with a `Failed` Application Gateway.
+    With a dedicated VNet, control on the Application Gateway deployment is gained, and it can be used as a commodity (replaced, disconnected).

+    The VNet peering between the 2 VNets configuration is:
+    - Application Gateway VNet => Application Service VNet: only `"Allow access to remote virtual network"`,
+    - Application Service VNet => Application Gateway VNet: `"Allow access to remote virtual network"` + `"Allow traffic to remote virtual network"`.

+3. The connectivity to `Log Analytics Workspace` and `Application Insights` is done within the Azure network, but not through Private endpoints / Private Link.
+This can be done with [Azure Monitor Private Link Service (AMPLS)](https://learn.microsoft.com/en-us/samples/azure-samples/azure-monitor-private-link-scope/azure-monitor-private-link-scope/), which is not in this scope,

+4. The `AI Cognitive Services Anomaly Detector` is connected through a Private endpoint.